-Roz Bellamy is a writer, researcher, editor and educator who is passionate about social justice, creativity, storytelling, sexual health and mental health.
+Roz Bellamy is a writer, researcher and editor who is passionate about social justice, creativity, storytelling, sexual health and mental health.

-She has a Master of Teaching (Secondary) from Monash University, and a Bachelor of Communication (Creative Writing) with Honours from the University of Technology, Sydney.
-Earlier this year, she commenced PhD research on using life writing to explore identity with young LGBTIQA+ people at the Australian Research Centre in Sex, Health and Society at La Trobe University.
+Roz has a Master of Teaching from Monash University, and a Bachelor of Communication (Creative Writing) with Honours from the University of Technology, Sydney.
+Roz is a PhD student and research assistant at the Australian Research Centre in Sex, Health and Society at La Trobe University.

 Roz has appeared at the Emerging Writers’ Festival, the National Young Writers’ Festival, and the Melbourne Fringe Festival, in addition to Australian and international academic conferences.
-She runs writing workshops for various organisations and councils, and she has been interviewed about her writing by ABC Radio Sydney, Bent TV (Channel 31), and Joy FM.
+Roz runs writing workshops for various organisations and councils, and has been interviewed by ABC Radio Sydney, Bent TV (Channel 31), SBS and Joy FM.

 You can read my selected works here, including essays, articles, and creative non-fiction.
 I write about sexuality, gender, mental health, education and politics, and I am writing a memoir about marriage equality in Australia.